Jonta/tihldeirc/README.md

 Where be plugins?
 --

-There are no plugins, the point of this bot is to program it from IRC directly!
+There are no plugins, the point of this bot is to program it from IRC directly, like a boss!

 Usage
 --
 Some functions built into the bot.
 Note that these are called from IRC (channel, or pm to bot).
-Current trigger key: *e*
+Current trigger key: *.*

 on
 ---